hashicorp/consul/website/source/docs/agent/config_entries.html.md

 * `Config` - An arbitrary map of configuration values used by Connect proxies.
   The available configurations depend on the Connect proxy you use.
-Any values that Consul uses to bootstrap the proxies can be configured globally here.
+Any values that your proxy allows can be configured globally here.
 To explore these options please see the documentation for your chosen proxy.

   * [Envoy](/docs/connect/proxies/envoy.html#bootstrap-configuration)